 Scheme Description Performance Share Plan (PSP) The PSP is a conditional share plan: the shares awarded will ordinarily be released to participants after a predetermined period, usually three years, to the extent that performance conditions have been met.
 If performance conditions are not achieved in full, the unvested portion of any award lapses.
-The performance conditions attached to PSP awards include market performance conditions; Relative Total Shareholder Return (TSR); and other non-market conditions, including measures linked to profit as well as sustainability-related measures.
-The performance conditions attached to each award are dependent on the role of the participants.
+The performance conditions attached to PSP awards include market performance conditions; Relative Total Shareholder Return (TSR); and other non-market conditions attached to each award are dependent on the role of the participants.
 Threshold and maximum achievement levels will be set at the beginning of the performance periods in line with the business plan.
 Deferred Incentive Plan (DIP) Under these plans, part of the participant's Annual Bonus is paid in the form of a share award that vests after three or four years.
 Other than the service condition, there are no other performance conditions associated with this plan.